Choosing to Have an Abortion

-- An abortion is a safe medical procedure that ends pregnancy.
+- An abortion is a safe medical procedure that ends a pregnancy.

-- A medical abortion uses drugs to stop the growth of the pregnancy and to release the pregnancy tissue from the uterus.
+- A medical abortion uses medication to stop the growth of a pregnancy and then expel the pregnancy tissue from the uterus*.

-- This type of abortion is done in pregnancies up to 7 or 9 weeks GA, depending on clinic and the type of medication used.
+- This type of abortion is done early in pregnancy.
+Clinics in Toronto typically offer it up to 8 to 9 weeks GA.

 - To get a surgical abortion you have a 2-3 hour long intake appointment that includes a counselling/education session, ultrasound, and test for sexually transmitted infections (STIs).
 Depending on the clinic/hospital and gestational age (GA) you may be able to have the abortion procedure in the same appointment.